 The Felid TAG holds an annual conference.
 Each year, the meeting agenda is focused on one special topic to allow more in-depth interaction and discussion of specific felid-related issues.

-This year, the Felid TAG was held at Omaha’s Henry Doorly Zoo and included post conference trips to the new Tiger and Cheetah Breeding and Research Center as well as Lincoln Children’s Zoo.
+This year, the Felid TAG was held at the Columbus Zoo and Aquarium, and included a post conference trip to The Wilds.

 View Reports From Past Conferences